 If you live in Karns, you are a member!

-The next Metropolitan Planning Commission meeting is on Thursday, March 12th at 1:30 p.m., in the Main Assembly Room of the City-County Building.
-See https://knoxmpc.org/agenda/ for the agenda for this meeting and make your voice heard by calling and/or emailing the Planning Commissioners (email@example.com or, for individual email addresses and phone numbers, see: http://knoxmpc.org/aboutmpc/commiss.htm).
-If you have a particular interest in any agenda items, consider going to the Agenda Review meeting in the Small Assembly Room of the City-County Building at 11:30 a.m. on the Tuesday before the MPC meeting.
+The next Planning Commission meeting is on Thursday, June 9th, at 1:30 p.m.
+This meeting is scheduled for the Main Assembly Room in the City-County Building, but this could change due to COVID-19.
+Please check the website frequently leading up to the meeting for any changes.
+(See https://knoxmpc.org/news/2021/0119/388/covid-19-updates for the latest information on how COVID-19 is affecting Planning Commission functions and meetings, as well as any special requirements as to how and when comments on agenda items must be submitted.)
+See https://knoxmpc.org/agenda/ for the agenda for this meeting, as well as information on how to contact Planning Staff with general questions, and how to make your voice heard by contacting the Planning Commissioners or by requesting to speak at a meeting, see: https://knoxmpc.org/about/commissioners).
+If you have a particular interest in any agenda items, consider going to the Agenda Review meeting in the Small Assembly Room of the City-County Building (unless the Agenda Review meeting is being held on-line) at 11:30 a.m. on the Tuesday before the Planning Commission meeting.
 There are sometimes much more detailed discussions of the issues at these meetings.

 Calendar of Events